microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 or memory layout.
 When in use, implementations are expected to distribute the storage of matrices across the thread-local storage for all threads in a SIMD unit.
 An implementation may also utilize caches or other memory regions as appropriate.
-At the DXIL level a matrix is represented as a handle object.
+At the DXIL level a matrix is represented as a value object.
+Because LLVM 3.7 doesn't allow value objects of opaque types, the matrix object stores a pointer in the IR, but implementations will replace this with an implementation-defined object.

 An A matrix is a collection of per-thread vectors representing matrix rows, while a B matrix is a collection of per-thread vectors representing matrix